Chart Color Schemes

 Mooroopna features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 62.3% of all households, including 20.2% couples with children, 25.7% couples without children, and 15.1% single parent families.
-Non-family households comprise the remaining 37.7%, with lone person households at 34.6% and group households making up 3.2%.
+Non-family households comprise the remaining 37.7%, with lone person households at 34.6% and group households at 3.2%.
 The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.5.

 Frequently Asked Questions - Households